 Taking care of your teeth and gums is important, especially if you want fresh and pleasant breath.
 Bad breath, also called halitosis, is embarrassing and may even lead to mental health conditions like depression and social anxiety.
-There’s no doubt that your local drugstore is filled with mouthwashes, toothpastes, gum, and mints, all intended to fight bad breath.
+There’s no doubt that mouthwashes, toothpastes, gum, and mints fill the shelves at your local drugstore — just a few items intended to fight bad breath.
 Unfortunately, these products only mask the taste and smell of the issue.
 For the sake of your smile, it’s important that you address the causes of the problem and seek help from a dental professional.

 Causes of Bad Breath